astorDev/windows-uwp.ru-ru/windows-apps-src/files/quickstart-listing-files-and-folders.md

 >     Dim fileList As IReadOnlyList(Of StorageFile) =
 >         Await folder.GetFilesAsync()
 >
->     ' Печать месяца и количества файлов в группе.
+>     ' Print the month and number of files in this group.
 >     outputText.AppendLine(folder.Name & " (" & fileList.Count & ")")
 >
 >     For Each file As StorageFile In fileList
 >
->         ' Печать имени файла.
+>         ' Print the name of the file.
 >         outputText.AppendLine("   " & file.Name)
 >
 >     Next file